 Molecular Features and Tumor Characteristics

-Studies have shown subtle differences between the genetic profiling of childhood differentiated thyroid carcinomas and that of adult tumors.
-In one study, a higher prevalence of RET/PTC rearrangements was reported in pediatric papillary carcinoma (45%-65% in children vs. 3%-34% in adults).BRAF V600E mutations are seen in more than 50% of adults with papillary thyroid carcinoma; although it likely occurs in a similar frequency in pediatric patients, studies have revealed a wide variation in frequency of this mutation.[68,69,70,71] In children, the correlation between the genomic alteration and stage or prognosis has not been well defined.
-While two studies failed to show a correlation,[70,71] one study that included 55 pediatric thyroid carcinoma cases demonstrated a significant correlation between the presence of a BRAF V600E mutation and an increased risk of recurrence.
+Studies have shown subtle differences between the genetic profiling of childhood differentiated thyroid carcinomas and that of adult tumors (refer to Table 2).
+In one study, a higher prevalence of RET/PTC rearrangements was reported in pediatric papillary carcinoma (45%-65% in children vs. 3%-34% in adults).BRAF V600E mutations are seen in more than 50% of adults with papillary thyroid carcinoma; although it likely occurs in a similar frequency in pediatric patients, studies have revealed a wide variation in frequency of this mutation.[69,70,71,72] In children, the correlation between the genomic alteration and stage or prognosis has not been well defined.
+While two studies failed to show a correlation,[71,72] one study that included 55 pediatric thyroid carcinoma cases demonstrated a significant correlation between the presence of a BRAF V600E mutation and an increased risk of recurrence.
 Differentiated thyroid carcinoma has been associated with germline DICER1 mutations and it is considered part of the DICER1 syndrome.

 Clinical Presentation and Outcome

 Younger age is associated with a more aggressive clinical presentation in differentiated thyroid carcinoma.
 Children have a higher proportion of nodal involvement (40%-90% in children vs. 20%-50% in adults) and lung metastases (20%-30% in children vs. 2% in adults) than do adults.
+Larger tumor size (>1 cm), extrathyroidal extension, and multifocal disease are associated with increased risk of nodal metastases.
 Likewise, when compared with pubertal adolescents, prepubertal children have a more aggressive presentation with a greater degree of extrathyroid extension, lymph node involvement, and lung metastases.
 However, outcome is similar in the prepubertal and adolescent groups.